-- 32. Floor Meetings: Approximately twice per month floor meetings are arranged and facilitated by RAs.
-All residents are required to attend to obtain pertinent information and updates.
-If unavailable for the meeting residents are required to give their RA advanced notice and schedule a follow-up time to receive missed information. - 33.
-Furniture: Moving any furniture from a common area without the written permission of an HRE staff member is prohibited.
-Adding additional furniture to student rooms can only be done with written permission from HRE.
-Waterbeds are prohibited. - 34.
-Guests and Overnight Visitors: The rights and comfort of all residents/roommates must be considered when inviting guests into the apartment or suite.
-A resident's request for any guest to leave, regardless of the guest's gender or sex, must be honored.
-The term guest and visitor apply to current CSUCI residents who are not assigned to the space they are visiting.
-Until further notice, residents are not permitted to have guests beyond assisting the resident with move-in during the students agreed upon time. - A. Residents have the basic right to privacy in their assigned room.
+- A. Residents have the basic right to privacy in their assigned room.
 All licensees who occupy an apartment must agree to the presence of visitors and overnight guests. - B. Guests must abide by all HRE and University standards for behavior.
-Residents are responsible for their guests' and visitors' behavior and for any damage incurred by their guests and visitors.
-As such, any violations to the resident handbook or to University policy will be charged to the resident as if they were the one to commit the violation. - C. The resident host must accompany their guest(s) at all times.
-This includes the time when a resident is at class.
-At no time is it allowed for a guest or visitor to be in student housing without the hosting resident present with the guest.
+Residents are responsible for their guests' and overnight visitors' behavior and for any damage incurred by their guests or overnight visitor.
+As such, any violations to the resident handbook or to University policy will be charged to the resident as if they were the one to commit the violation. - C. The resident host must accompany their guest(s) at all times including when a resident is at class.
+At no time is a guest or visitor allowed to be in student housing without the hosting resident.
 Unescorted guests will be asked to leave the premises.
-Residents may not lend their key cards to anyone, including visitors and guests. - D. Residents may have up to three visitors at any one time in their room/apartment/suite.
+Residents may not lend their key cards to anyone, including other housing residents, university students, or external guests.

+- D. Residents may have up to three visitors at any one time in their room/apartment/suite.
 To comply with fire codes, there may be no more than the following (these limits include residents and guests) - 1.
 Santa Rosa Village room: 8 people - 2.
 Santa Cruz Village one-bedroom suite: 6 people - 3.
 Santa Cruz Village two-bedroom suite: 12 people - 4.
 Anacapa Village apartment: 12 people - 5.
 Town Center apartment: 10 people - E. Individual room parties or gatherings that create disturbances, damage, excessive noise, cause health or safety concerns, are prohibited.
 Parties or gatherings that involve more than one room are prohibited. - F. Unregistered guests are not allowed in apartments, rooms or suites between 1 and 8 a.m. - G. Guests are limited to a maximum stay of two consecutive nights before a \$45 charge is placed on the hosting residents' account for each night exceeding the second consecutive night. - H. Each resident may have a total of 8 overnight guests per semester.
-An individual guest is allowed eight overnight stays per semester and is limited to a maximum stay of two consecutive nights.
-A \$45 charge will be placed on the resident's account for each night that exceeds their guest's 8 approved overnight stays.
-This is to avoid an individual guest living in housing through being the guest of different residents (i.e. room hopping).
+An individual guest is allowed eight overnight stays per semester total in any Housing & Residential Education room, apartment or suite, and is limited to a maximum stay of two consecutive nights.
+A \$45 charge will be placed on the resident's account for each night that the guest exceeds 8 approved overnight stays.
+This standard is to help avoid guests living in housing by staying with different residents (i.e. room hopping).